 It was never easy to conjure how such humility resided so comfortably in the heart of a champion prizefighter, but I’m pretty sure that genuine humility emanates from the same quality of character that refuses to consider whether one individual is more important than another.

 Is it possible to never lose your temper?

-I never saw him lose his temper or even raise his voice … ever … except during a sermon.
-God knows that my brother and I tempted him … particularly on one occasion when he smoothly digressed from his prepared sermon … and mentioned something about how two boys in the congregation may not be in good graces when they got home.
+I never heard him lose his temper or even raise his voice … ever except during a sermon and God himself knows that my brother and I tempted him on many occasions.

-Honestly, I’m not sure how it’s possible to never raise your voice or lose your temper.
-When I became an adult, I asked him about it.
+Looking back on it, I’m not sure how it’s possible to never raise your voice or lose your temper.

-- Be keenly aware that everyone gets their turn in the barrel.
-There are no exceptions.
+- We should be keenly aware that everyone gets their turn in the barrel, as they say.

-- Work hard to withhold judgment about individual peccadilloes and assume good intentions with everyone we encounter.
+- We should withhold judgment about individual peccadilloes and assume good intentions with everyone we encounter.

-- Reject pretentiousness and reach beyond your grasp to help uplift your friends, colleagues and employees.
+- Reject pretentiousness, withhold judgment of people and reach beyond your grasp to help uplift your friends, colleagues and employees.

-- Recognize that inside the hearts of your dedicated and loyal employees, with all of their faults and blemishes, beats the metronome that measures the rhythm of your success.
+- Make sure to recognize that inside the hearts of your dedicated and loyal employees, with all of their supposed faults and blemishes, beats the metronome that measures the rhythm of your success.

 - Oh, yeah, and work harder to control your temper while appreciating the beauty of life’s journey.